Cholangiocarcinoma

 Experts do not fully understand what causes cholangiocarcinoma.
 Ultimately, all cancers are caused by cell DNA damage, which causes tumors to form.

 There are some known risk factors for cholangiocarcinoma.
-These may not specifically cause this cancer, but they increase may the risk:[1]
+These may not specifically cause this cancer, but they may increase the risk:[1]

 - Having a disease called primary sclerosing cholangitis, a hardening and scarring of the bile ducts